MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 The simplest Invitation type is an open invitation that consists of a network descriptor and is used here.
 For detailed information of all Invitation types and the security model, refer to [Invitations and the security model](concepts-invitations-security-model.md).

-We implemented simple matchmaking using [PlayFab CloudScripts](../../automation/cloudscript/quickstart.md) in the demo samples, which works as follows:
+We implemented simple matchmaking using [PlayFab CloudScripts](../../automation/cloudscript/quickstart.md) in the demo samples, which work as follows:

 1. The user creating the network creates a json key value pair with a room number as key and the network descriptor as value.